Branched flows in active random walks and the formation of ant trail patterns: Dynamics in random fields and typical length scales

 In many situations the environment of an active random walk is complex and the bias field will be best described as a \textit{correlated random field}.
 In the ant dynamics this might e.g.\ be in a crowded environment, where many ant trajectories cross paths.
 In the experiments of Ref.~\cite{Perna2012}, where ants exit a hole in the centre of a disc in random directions, the estimated pheromone field does not show signs of trail formation in the first 10 minutes, but appears to be random.
 In branched flows even minute (but correlated) random variations in the environment lead to heavy-tailed, branch-like density fluctuations in the flow.
 We can therefore hypothesize that these structures can be the seeds of emerging patterns like the formation of ant-trails.
 We will therefore begin our analysis of ant dynamics by studying motion in random fields.

-We will use a very simple random field model with only few parameters: imagine a concentration field that is created by randomly placed Gaussian-shaped mono-disperse pheromone "droplets" (see appendix~\ref{app:rf}).
+We will use a very simple random field model with only few parameters: imagine a concentration field that is created by randomly placed Gaussian-shaped mono-disperse pheromone "droplets" (see Appendix~\ref{app:rf}).
 It can be characterized by a correlation length $\ell_c$ and the density $n$ of droplets per area $\ell_c^2$.
 Its mean and variance are then given by $\left\langle c \right\rangle = n/\ell_c $ and $\sigma_c^2=n/(\pi \ell_c^4)$.
 An example for $n=1$ is shown in Fig.~\ref{fig:BF}c.

-For analysing the interplay of branched flow and stochastic diffusion we will need to know the scaling of the typical length scale of branched flows governed by the equations of motion~\ref{eq:eom}.
+For analysing the interplay of branched flow and stochastic diffusion we will need to know the scaling of the typical length scale of branched flows governed by the equations of motion Eq.~\ref{eq:eom}.

+One prominent characteristic of branched flows is the occurrences of \textit{random caustics}~\cite{Berry1980,Kulkarny1982,White1984,Klyatskin1993, Kaplan2002, Heller2021}.
+Caustics, first studied in ray optics, are contour-lines or -surfaces in coordinate space on which the number of solutions passing through each point in space changes abruptly.
+They are also singularities in the ray (or trajectory) density.
+Figure~\ref{fig:pw1} illustrates the connection of branched flows and caustics.

-One prominent characteristic of branched flows is the occurrences of \textit{random caustics}~\cite{Berry1980,Kulkarny1982,White1984,Klyatskin1993, Kaplan2002, Heller2021} and for dynamics in correlated random potentials it is well established that the typical length scale of branched flow is given by the average distance ($d_c$) a ray or trajectory has to propagate until it reaches the first caustic~\cite{Kaplan2002,Metzger2010,Barkhofen2013,Metzger2014}.
+For the dynamics in correlated random potentials it is well established that the typical length scale of branched flow is given by the average distance ($d_c$) a ray or trajectory has to propagate until it reaches the first caustic~\cite{Kaplan2002,Metzger2010,Barkhofen2013,Metzger2014}.
 More details can be found in Appendix~\ref{app:scaling}, where we transfer the scaling arguments derived earlier to the ant dynamics.
 The essence of these arguments is that in a paraxial approximation $d_c$ is reached if the diffusion due to the random bias field in direction perpendicular to the initial propagation direction covers a correlation length of the random field, i.e. (assuming initial motion in $x$ direction)

 where $<\cdot>$ is the average over many random fields of equal characteristics or, due to self-averaging, the average over initial conditions in sufficiently large systems.
-From this we find that
+From this we find (see Appendix~\ref{app:scaling}) that

 with the \textit{correlation radius} of the random force

 where $C_F(x,y)=\left<F_y(x,y)\,F_y(0,0)\right>/\alpha^2$ is the correlation function of the force $F_y=\left(\alpha \partial_y c\right) / \left( c+T_0\right)$.
 In the following we evaluated $r_c$ numerically.